The Castle of Llyr Tallow

 “I will leave Lady Jesslyn when and only when I feel you have sufficient funds and assets to continue living here.
 If I did not I would be failing in my duty––”

-“You have no duty of care Tobias and if you feel that you do then I release you of the burden.”
+“You have no duty of care Tobias and if you feel you do, then I release you of the burden.”

 Tobias’s face flushed with anger.